zooqsterrhq/ytrade/README.md

 # Y Trade
 Y Trade is a gamified learning platform for youth interested in trading.

-Users will complete a short survey which will rank them on one of three learning streams: Beginner, Intermediate, and Advanced.
+Users will complete a short survey (using typeform) which will rank them on one of three learning streams: Beginner, Intermediate, and Advanced.
 The three learning streams will have different content for learning pathways, respective to the specific streams.

 The app will have the following learning modules:
 1. Trading knowledge (reading charts, S/L + T/P, etc.)